 How To Rebrand Fiat-Chrysler Automobiles: Chrysler

 Fiat-Chrysler Automobiles has issues.
 The merged company has long not known what to do with the brands they own but the issue hit critical mass in June 2018 when the FCA unveiled their five-year plan.
 Some brands like Maserati got a plan that would help turn the direction it was headed in for the better.
 Other brands got plans that would help continue or add on to their current success.
 However, the brands that you could arguably say matter the most, Fiat, Chrysler, and Dodge, didn’t get plans that would showcase & ensure their future, rather laying the seeds for these brands demise.
-So this article is part three of an eight-part series, showcasing how I would position the brands the FCA owns to be better successful.
+So this article is part four of an eight-part series, showcasing how I would position the brands the FCA owns to be better successful.
 Previously, I explained how to rebrand Jeep, Ram, Dodge, and SRT.
 This article, however, is particularly about how to resurrect Chrysler as a proper luxury brand that can truly challenge the German high powers.

 Mildly Better Times